The 5 Pillars of Successful Social Engineering Attacks

-To state recent events, Google Calendar invites are now being abused for phishing scams.
+As an example, Google Calendar invites are now being abused for phishing scams.
 Since Google Calendar is a trusted application, users are less likely to ignore these invitations and events, and often they’ll click on the link without much thought.
 In many cases of this “calendar phishing,” the embedded links redirected to a website that used a questionnaire that asked for credit card details and/or personal information to deliver prize money.

 Additionally, SaaS and webmail services phishing scams have recently increased to 36% of all phishing attacks.
-Because online SaaS applications have become fundamental business tools (convenient to use and cost-effective), phishers see them as a growing source to “yield financial data and also personnel data that can be leveraged for spear-phishing”, according to Greg Aaron, APWG Senior Research Fellow.
+Because online SaaS applications have become fundamental business tools (convenient to use and cost-effective), phishers see them as a growing source to “yield financial data and also personnel data that can be leveraged for spear-phishing,” according to Greg Aaron, APWG Senior Research Fellow.

-How do successful Social Engineering attacks happen?
+How do successful social engineering attacks happen?

 All successful social engineering attacks seem to have common key points.

-FAMILIARITY – An intruder will use the same jargon or dress like those in the office in order to gain entry in without anyone objecting.
+FAMILIARITY – An intruder will use the same jargon or dress like those in the office in order to gain entry without anyone objecting.